-During the fall semester only, once a room reservation has been confirmed, a nonrefundable advance payment of \$200.00 must be paid.
-The advance payment will be applied toward the fall semester residence hall fee.
+Once a room reservation has been confirmed, a non-refundable advance payment of \$200.00 must be paid.
+The advance payment will be applied toward the semester residence hall fee.
 Failure to make the advance payment will result in cancellation of the reservation and forfeiture of the deposit.